M. C. Frank Chang

-Mau-Chung Frank Chang (張懋中, born February 20, 1951) is a Taiwanese-American electrical engineer and academic.
-He is Distinguished Professor and the Chairman of Electrical Engineering department at the University of California, Los Angeles, where he conducts research and teaching on RF CMOS design, high speed integrated circuit design, data converter, and mixed-signal circuit designs.
-He is the Director of the UCLA High Speed Electronics Laboratory.
+Dr. Mau-Chung Frank Chang (Chinese: 張懋中; born 1951) is a Taiwanese-American electrical engineer and an educator.
+He is the Wintek Chair in Electrical Engineering and Distinguished Professor at the University of California, Los Angeles (UCLA)， where he conducts teaching and research on high-speed semiconductor devices and high-frequency integrated circuit and systems for radio, radar, RF-interconnect, imager, spectrometer, and Edge-AI accelerators.
+He is the Director of the UCLA High Speed Electronics Laboratory (HSEL), served as the Chairman of UCLA's Electrical Engineering Department from 2010-2015, and the President of National Chiao Tung University (NCTU) from 2015 to 2019.